Turkish makam: Commas and accidentals

 In Turkish music theory, the octave is divided into 53 equal intervals known as commas (koma), specifically the Holdrian comma.
 Each whole tone is an interval equivalent to nine commas.
+In practice, only 24 of the 53 commas are used, as highlighted in the figure and table below.
 The following figure gives the comma values of Turkish accidentals.
 In the context of the Arab maqam, this system is not of equal temperament.
 In fact, in the Western system of temperament, C-sharp and D-flat—which are functionally the same tone—are equivalent to 4.5 commas in the Turkish system; thus, they fall directly in the center of the line depicted above.

+Accidentals

+Arel-Ezgi-Uzdilek notation adds 6 accidentals in addition to Western music theory's 4 accidentals.
+Note that the commonly used quarter-tone symbols halfflat and halfsharp are used in this system to indicate a tone's adjusting with a koma, not a quarter-tone, like in Arabic maqam and Helmholtz-Ellis notation.
+Makam Rast is therefore notated in the "same" in Arabic and Turkish music, but Turkish Rast's third is a just major third, not a neutral third.